hkwu/ghastly/docs/README.md

 Notice how we didn't even need to touch a `Message` object.
 Handler functions have a specific purpose in Ghastly: they consume a received message and produce a response value.
 There's no need to actually use a `send()` method directly; Ghastly already does that for you.

+Our bot will now listen for messages starting with `hello` and promptly respond with `world!`.
+This is great, though it does pose a problem since we'll be rather trigger happy with messages that weren't necessarily directed at us.

-Now that our command is set up, we need to create the client.
-We'll pass in the Ghastly-specific `prefix` option to the client constructor.
-This will make Ghastly ignore messages that don't start with the given prefix; you'll want this so your bot doesn't respond to a message that wasn't directed at it.
+To solve that problem, we'll pass in the Ghastly-specific `prefix` option to the client constructor.
+This will make Ghastly ignore messages that don't start with the given prefix, so instead of responding to `hello`, we'll respond to `!hello`.
 Prefixes can include spaces, too, so you could also use something like `hey siri` as a prefix.

 ```js
 import { Client } from 'ghastly';